BUILDING A BETTER HOME

 Our Fab & Fill process merges the consistency and efficiency of a factory and brings it to the build site.
 Wall and roof forms are manufactured in an assembly factory.
 They are then delivered to the job site and filled with our various concrete-based blends optimized for strength.
 Each home produced to exacting standards.
 The process of assembly at the job site introduces tremendous speed, while maintaining the highest quality standards.
 We are no longer reliant on a wasteful pile of materials to be slowly cut and nailed into place.

 The center of the building process is the individual wall segment, much like the individual Lego brick is the starting point to any grand creation.
 We manufacture of the wall forms to leverage consistency, relialibily, and efficiency.
-Formed from aluminum and/or steel, we can get more than 1000 uses.
+Formed from aluminum and/or steel, we expect to be able to reuse the forms 500 - 1000 times.

 The forms are then 'stuffed' with insulation, strengthening mesh, electric and plumbing.
 Each panel also has window and/or door inserts.